-The information would form part of any prosecution file.
+Should proceedings against the business be instigated, the information would form part of any prosecution file.
 Premature disclosure of this information could compromise the proceedings and prejudice the right to a fair trial.

-Public interest arguments in favour of disclosure:

-Disclosure would promote transparency and accountability in how the council carries out its regulatory function.
-Such transparency could help to improve food hygiene standards by promoting good practice and highlighting business that need to make to make improvements.
+Public interest arguments in favour of disclosure: Disclosure would promote transparency and accountability in how the council carries out its regulatory function.
+Such transparency could help to improve food hygiene standards by promoting good practice and highlighting businesses that need to make to make improvements.
 It may also improve the standards of inspections and decisions taken by the council.